lapeyrade/nextjs-portfolio-blog-template/README.md

 - Implement dark/light mode support when needed
 - Ensure responsive design with Tailwind breakpoints

+### Animation Guidelines
+- Use Framer Motion for all animations and interactions
+- Leverage built-in animation components from `@/components/animations`
+- Follow performance best practices (avoid animating layout properties)
+- Use scroll-triggered animations for sections that appear on scroll
+- Ensure animations are accessible and respect user preferences

 ### File Organization
 - Keep components modular and focused on single responsibility
 - Use barrel exports (index.ts files) for clean imports